 The spring-fed Lincoln Main Drain (LMD) crosses the northeast portion of the site from northwest to southeast and serves as the main drain outlet for the Te Whariki subdivision.
-The drain is to be diverted to the northern boundary of the development site, butand detailed design will ensure its ongoing function is not compromised.
+The drain is to be diverted to the northern will ensure its ongoing function is not compromised.
 There is opportunity to naturalise and enhance the LMD as part of the wider green and blue network of the site and this shall be addressed in the Ecological Management Plan referred to above.